 T-MSIS Substance Use Disorder (SUD) Data Book

-An interactive T-MSIS SUD Data Book data analytics tool is also available.
-This tool’s data and tables mirror those that have been produced in the SUD Data Book and can be filtered, sorted, and downloaded in multiple formats using a graphical interface.
-This offers enhanced flexibility for users over the static display of information in the SUD Data Book report.
+An interactive T-MSIS SUD Data Book data analytics tool for 2017 and 2018 is also available.
+The data and tables in this tool mirror those that have been produced in the SUD Data Book and can be filtered, sorted, and downloaded in multiple formats using a graphical interface.
+The tool offers enhanced flexibility for users over the static display of information in the SUD Data Book report.

 - Interactive T-MSIS SUD Data Book